 - Butler faculty approved the online Doctor of Medical Science degree.
 The University is awaiting approval from the Higher Learning Commission.

 - Butler introduced graduate, non-degree certificates as a new level of educational offering.

 - Butler received a grant that allowed a cohort of 44 faculty in liberal arts disciplines to participate in the Council of Independent College's Consortium for Instructional Excellence and Career Guidance.
 Faculty participants complete an online course on pedagogical development, including ways to incorporate career discernment into liberal arts coursework.
 Faculty participants will receive a certificate from the American Council on Education after completing the course.

-- Butler received a grant through the Council of Independent Colleges Network for Vocation in Undergraduate Research to support faculty efforts to integrate vocational reflection into Social Justice and Diversity designated courses
+- Butler received a grant through the Council of Independent Colleges Network for Vocation in Undergraduate Education to support faculty efforts to integrate vocational reflection into Social Justice and Diversity designated courses

 - Approximately 40 percent of Butler’s full-time faculty have been trained to teach in online or hybrid formats.
 This training supports our summer online and hybrid program, the Risk and Insurance master’s program, and the forthcoming Doctor of Medical Science program.

 Objective: Advance Butler's national reputation, increasing brand equity index 15 percent by 2020